 (a) all Assets have passed the Acceptance Test and been delivered to the University of Melbourne in accordance with the terms of this Agreement;

-(b) all funding received by the Sub-contractor from the University of Melbourne under this Agreement was expended on the NeCTAR Sub-Project and in accordance with EIF guidelines; and
+(b) all funding received by the Sub-contractor from the University of Melbourne under this Agreement was expended on the NeCTAR Sub-Project and in accordance with the Funding Agreement; and

 (c) a detailed statement of income and expenditure in respect of the funding obtained from the University of Melbourne and the Co-investments made by the Sub-contractor, together with a statement from an authorised representative of the Sub-contractor certifying the true and fair view of the accounts of the Sub-contractor.

+4.7 Annual Reporting

+By July 31 each year, the Sub-contractor must provide to the University of Melbourne and Annual Report containing for the preceding twelve (12) months:

+(a) a project summary;

+(b) a summary of the Assets delivered and the Users of those Assets with some reasonable information for Commonwealth statistical reporting including the types and locations (National, International) of the organisations and Users of the Assets as far as can be reasonably determined and disclosed in accordance with the Sub-contractor’s obligations under the Privacy Act, including in relation to the Sub-contractor’s collection of personal information; and

+(c) a detailed statement of income and expenditure in respect of the funding obtained from the University of Melbourne and the Co-investments made by the Sub-contractor, together with a statement from the authorised representative of the Sub-contractor certifying the true and fair view of the accounts of the Sub-contractor.

 5. SERVICE LEVELS FOR USERS